 Journal article

-Extended radical resection: the choice for locally recurrent rectal cancer.
+Extended radical resection: The choice for locally recurrent rectal cancer

-Dis Colon Rectum | Published : 2008
+Diseases of the Colon and Rectum | Published : 2008

 Abstract